Gescale/Numerical-Methods/README.md

 # Numerical Methods
-This is a repo containing most of the numerical methods implementations in either C++, Python, or Octave code.
+This is a repo containing some numerical methods implementations in either C++, Python, or Octave code.